What is a Certificate of Analysis?

 What does mass spectrometry data confirm?

-Mass spectrometry data confirms molecular identity through accurate mass measurement.
-The CoA reports the theoretical molecular weight calculated from amino acid composition and the observed molecular weight from mass spectrometric analysis.
-These values should agree within ±0.5 Da for high-resolution instruments or ±1 Da for standard instruments.
-The mass spectrum attachment shows the molecular ion peak—typically [M+H]+ for protonated peptides—and fragment ions if tandem MS was performed.
-Mass accuracy within tolerance confirms that the correct amino acids are present in the correct order.
-Deviations indicate synthesis errors, modifications, or contaminants.
-Published guidelines establish mass spectrometry as the definitive identity test for synthetic peptides (PMID: 19549937).
-The CoA may also report purity by mass spec, though HPLC remains the standard for peptide quantification.
-Isotopic distribution patterns in the mass spectrum provide additional identity confirmation, matching theoretical distributions calculated from elemental composition.
+Mass spectrometry provides the molecular identity check that HPLC cannot.
+The CoA reports theoretical molecular weight calculated from amino acid composition alongside observed molecular weight from mass spectrometric analysis.
+Agreement within ±0.5 Da for high-resolution instruments (or ±1 Da for standard-resolution instruments) confirms molecular identity at the formula level.
+The mass spectrum shows the molecular ion peak — [M+H]+ is standard for protonated peptides — and fragment ions if tandem MS was performed.
+A clean match between observed and theoretical mass means the correct amino acids are present and properly assembled.
+Deviations flag synthesis errors, unintended modifications, or co-eluting contaminants with different molecular weights.
+Published guidelines establish mass spectrometry as the definitive identity test for synthetic peptides — it is not a secondary method but a required complement to HPLC (PMID: 19549937).
+The CoA may also report MS-derived purity, but HPLC remains the primary quantification standard.
+Isotopic distribution patterns in the spectrum provide additional confirmation, matching theoretical distributions calculated from elemental composition for a final cross-check.

 What are acceptance criteria and why do they matter?

-Acceptance criteria define the pass/fail thresholds that determine whether a batch meets quality specifications.
-Each test on the CoA has corresponding acceptance criteria.
-For purity, acceptance might be ≥99.0%.
-For mass accuracy, acceptance might be ±0.5 Da from theoretical.
-For endotoxin, acceptance might be <0.1 EU/mg.
-These criteria derive from regulatory guidelines, industry standards, and internal quality policies.
-Published standards for research chemicals recommend that acceptance criteria be appropriate for the intended application (PMID: 25342275).
-Results meeting acceptance criteria indicate the batch passed.
-Results outside acceptance indicate failure, requiring rejection or retesting.
-Acceptance criteria ensure consistency across batches and suppliers.
-They establish objective quality standards rather than subjective judgments.
-Researchers should review acceptance criteria to ensure they meet experimental requirements—some applications may require tighter specifications than standard research grades.
-CoAs clearly distinguish acceptance criteria from actual results, typically listing both side-by-side.
+Acceptance criteria are the defined pass/fail thresholds that determine whether a batch meets specification before release.
+Each test has its own criteria: purity at ≥99.0%, mass accuracy at ±0.5 Da from theoretical, endotoxin at <0.1 EU/mg.
+These values derive from regulatory guidelines, industry standards, and internal quality policy for each supplier.
+Published quality standards recommend that acceptance criteria be appropriate for the intended research application — a cell culture study using peptide at nanomolar concentrations has different quality needs than a biochemical assay running at higher concentrations (PMID: 25342275).
+Results within acceptance criteria indicate a passed batch.
+Results outside acceptance indicate failure, requiring either rejection and replacement or documented retesting with investigation.
+Acceptance criteria serve two functions: they establish objective quality standards rather than subjective judgment calls, and they create a basis for batch-to-batch consistency across suppliers.
+Researchers should review the acceptance criteria on a CoA to confirm they align with experimental requirements — particularly for sensitive applications where tighter specifications may be needed than the standard research-grade threshold.

 How do you verify batch traceability?

-Batch traceability connects the specific vial in your laboratory to manufacturing and testing records.
-The CoA batch number must match the batch number on the product vial label.
-This number links to manufacturing records including synthesis protocols, reagent lots, equipment used, and environmental conditions during production.
-Testing records include instrument calibration data, reference standards used, analyst identification, and raw analytical data.
-Published quality standards emphasize that traceability enables investigation if issues arise—if a batch produces unexpected results, traceability allows review of the complete production history (PMID: 30915550).
-Retain CoAs with laboratory records for the duration of your research plus regulatory retention periods.
-For publication, maintain CoAs as supplementary documentation proving compound characterization.
-Valid traceability requires that batch numbers are unique and permanently associated with test results.
-Photocopies or digital scans maintain traceability if originals are lost, though authenticated originals are preferred for regulatory submissions.
+Traceability connects the specific vial on the lab bench to the complete record of how it was made and tested.
+The path runs through the CoA batch number: that number on the CoA must match the batch number on the vial label.
+That match links to manufacturing records — synthesis protocols, reagent lots, equipment records, environmental monitoring data during production.
+Testing records include instrument calibration logs, reference standards used, analyst identification, and raw analytical data files.
+Published quality standards establish traceability as the essential mechanism for root cause investigation when unexpected results occur — if a batch produces anomalous data in a binding assay, traceability allows the complete production history to be reviewed for deviations (PMID: 30915550).
+CoAs should be retained with laboratory records for the full project duration plus regulatory retention periods.
+For publications, CoAs serve as supplementary documentation proving compound characterization.
+Batch numbers must be unique and permanently linked to test results — not recycled across production runs.
+Digital scans or photocopies maintain traceability for working records, with authenticated originals preserved for formal submissions.

 What red flags indicate a questionable CoA?